kzndotsh/awesome-discordpy/readme.md

 - [nextcord](https://github.com/nextcord/nextcord) - A Python wrapper for the Discord API forked from discord.py.
 - [Novus](https://github.com/Voxel-Fox-Ltd/Novus) - An asyncio Python wrapper around the Discord API, forked off of Rapptz's Discord.py.
 - [pycord](https://github.com/Pycord-Development/pycord) - Pycord, a maintained fork of discord.py, is a python wrapper for the Discord API.
+- [mccoderpy/discord.py-message-components](https://github.com/mccoderpy/discord.py-message-components) - A "fork" of discord.py library made by Rapptz with implementation of the Discord Message-Components & many other features by mccoderpy.

 ## Libraries and Extensions